-Suntella (nut-free Nutella) is a sunflower seed chocolate spread made with sunflower seed butter.
-Suntella makes a delicious alternative to Nutella!
+This nut-free chocolate spread is made with sunflower seed butter.
+A delicious hazelnut-free Nutella!

-Nut-free Nutella makes a delicious nut-free, healthy snack for kids and adults or nut-free dessert that is easy to whip up.
+Nut-free Nutella makes a delicious healthy snack for kids and adults or a nut-free dessert that is easy to whip up.
 My daughter loves it for breakfast.

 Are you searching for other nut-free snacks?
 Check out our favorite nut-free granola bars.

-For instance, at the time, I found few, if any store bought nut-free Nutella chocolate spreads that were safe for my family to eat.
+For instance, at the time, I could not find a store bought nut-free chocolate spread that was safe for my family to eat.

 One of my daughter’s first allergic reactions was to store bought Nutella.
 After her reaction I couldn’t bear to even look at the jar or say its name.

-It’s been over five years since I walked the aisles desperately searching for a safe chocolate spread.
+It’s been over five years since I walked the aisles desperately searching for a safe nut free chocolate spread.
 My chocolate cravings are real!

-I’m now glad to see that there are many brands making delicious, nut-free chocolate spreads which are more widely available.
+I’m now glad to see that there are many brands making delicious, nutella nut-free alternatives which are more widely available.

 Over time, I realized that I wanted to shift the emphasis away from a negative food association to a more positive one.

 My daughter could safely eat sunflower seed butter.
-So Suntella, our version of nut-free Nutella was created!
+So this version of a nutella without hazelnut was born!

-Suntella is one of our much loved chocolate spreads that is equally enjoyed by our family and friends who don’t have food allergies.
+It is one of our much loved nutella nut-free alternative chocolate spreads that is equally enjoyed by our family and friends who don’t have food allergies.